citizenfx/fivem-docs/content/docs/support/server-issues.md

 - It can take **up to 8 minutes** for a server to appear in the list after launch if no other heartbeats are sent.
 - There may be an issue with the server listing service itself.
 Be patient - chances are our team is already working on it.
 - If you're behind a **NAT or gateway** that **masks UDP source ports**, your server may not show up.
-Consult your firewall/router documentation or check [pfSense’s guide][pfsensenat] for resolving this.
+Consult your firewall/router documentation or check [pfSense's guide][pfsensenat] for resolving this.

 ## Other Related Issues